mutasemhajhasan/BooleanSelectionView/README.md

             }
         });
         // you could use the getSelection() to get the current selection
-        // the return value is one of :
+        // the return value is one off :
         // (BooleanSelectionView.Selection.None, BooleanSelectionView.Selection.End, BooleanSelectionView.Selection.Start)
     }
  ```